practicalli/spacemacs/org-mode/org-journal.md

 `, L` or `S-🡆` (`org-shiftright`) cycles through the states, which are `TODO` `DOING` and `DONE` by default.  `, H` or `S-🡄` to cycle the states in reverse.

 Headings in the TODO state are automatically carried over when creating the next days journal.
 Sub-heading with TODO states are carried over along with their parent heading(s).
+See the configure section below to change this.

 > #### Hint::End of day review
 > Practicalli recommends reviewing each days journal at the end of the day, before creating the next day.
 This is a great opportunity to take a few moments to reflect on the day.